cki-project/kpet-archived/README.md

 Each case is an object with the following attributes:

+* `id`: ID of the test case, unique within the suite.
 * `name`: Test case name.
 * `max_duration_seconds`: Maximum number of seconds the test will be allowed to run.